Presto-design/svg-benchmark/README.md

 For more insights, read our article: ["Why LLMs are Bad at Creating SVGs and Graphic Design - And How to Make Them Good"](https://davidmack.medium.com/why-graphic-design-is-hard-for-large-language-models-64ee67c4309c)

+### About Presto's Vectorizer model

+You can freely try our vectorizing model here: https://huggingface.co/Presto-Design/llm_adapter_vectorizer_qwen7b

+It takes images and will output SVGs, with alt text on images suggesting a stock photography search.

 ## Contributing

 We welcome contributions to improve the benchmark!
 Here's how you can help: